joaopalmeiro/ipycolorful/README.md

 ## Deployment

+- `conda activate ipycolorful-dev`.
+- `npm pack --dry-run`.
+- Update the version in the `package.json` and/or `ipycolorful/_version.py` files.
 - `python -m build --no-isolation .`.
-- `npm pack --dry-run`.

 ## Notes